 (But, I notice, long after lunch is over, that she finally opened the email, so she didn’t know I was going to be there.)

 So, we finally have lunch.
 I think things are back to normal.
 No mention of Valentine’s Day of course, but I forget to mention anything about Friday the 13th.
 Her Aunt is finally out of the hospital.
 Her niece is 5 now, and already looking forward to decorating a pumpkin for next Halloween.
-Karen is collecting pieces of felt to put together a Halloween-themed October 2009 calendar.
+She is collecting pieces of felt to put together a Halloween-themed October 2009 calendar.
 I ask her about the Christmas break, if she went anywhere, and she just says no. Just family things.
 She doesn’t mention the card I mailed to her, or the money I put in it. $100 is really a lot.
-I should mention the card, just to make sure she got it OK, but Karen is talking about anime.
-Karen is watching a lot of Japanese anime TV shows on her computer.
+I should mention the card, just to make sure she got it OK, but she is talking about anime.
+She is watching a lot of Japanese anime TV shows on her computer.
 She mentions three or four shows, but now I can’t remember the names of them.
 I interrupt her sometimes to put my two cents into the conversation, but I do it too often, I suppose, because she raises her voice a bit to continue with what she had been saying.
 I had forgotten.
 I back off immediately, and let her talk.
 I have nothing very interesting to talk about anyway, since we’d already talked about the financial crisis at the university, and the inept bureaucracy.
 She gets up to go and I walk to the door with her so we can dump our trash.
 She takes her empty Starbucks Mocha Frappacino bottle with her to put in the recycling bin where she works.
 She usually gets one with lunch.
 We used to walk over to the espresso coffee cart after lunch, but the bottled Mocha drink is all she has at lunch now.
 She always hurries back to work.
 I don’t walk up the hill with her anymore.
 In fact, today, she says good-bye right outside the door.
 I wish her a good weekend.
 Although she has already turned away, I ask, “Any plans this weekend?”
 She turns and just says no. I no longer say anything, or even think of saying anything about the two of us doing something.
 I try not to be “inappropriate” anymore.
 I turn away myself and walk back to work, without turning around to watch her go like I used to.
 I still wonder what it is that is so “inappropriate” that two single people who have no plans for the weekend couldn’t do something together, but I know.
 However, tomorrow is Valentine’s Day.
 Neither of us will see anyone else tonight or then.
 Both of us will probably stay home.
-I will think of Karen.
-Karen won’t think of me at all until next Friday, and only if I email her about lunch.
+I will think of “her”.
+She won’t think of me at all until next Friday, and only if I email her about lunch.
 She’ll probably be busy.